Hotmoka/hotmoka/tutorial/Takamaka.md

 Static verification runs only once, on the jars that get installed in blockchain, or when classes are loaded for the first time at run time.
-Dynamic verification runs every time some piece of code that gets executed.
+Dynamic verification runs every time some piece of code gets executed.

 ## JVM Bytecode Verification <a name="jvm-bytecode-verification"></a>